algbio/matchtigs/README.md

 # Matchtigs & Eulertigs: minimum plain text representation of kmer sets - with and without repetitions

 This is an implementation of different algorithms for computing small and minimum plain text representations of kmer sets.
-The algorithms expect unitigs as an input, which can e.g. be computed with [BCALM2](https://github.com/GATB/bcalm).
+The algorithms expect unitigs as an input, which can e.g. be computed with [GGCAT](https://github.com/algbio/ggcat) or [BCALM2](https://github.com/GATB/bcalm).

+If you wish to compute matchtigs or Eulertigs from arbitrary input without computing unitigs yourself first, consider using [GGCAT](https://github.com/algbio/ggcat).
+Its readme mentions the required flags.

 ## Features